Deputy wounded in South Carolina capital county’s 96th shooting into a home this year

-COLUMBIA, S.C, (AP) — Bullets have ripped into homes at least 96 times this year in the county that encompasses South Carolina’s capital — most involving rival gangs — and the latest episode left an off-duty sheriff’s deputy and his fiancee wounded even though they weren’t the intended targets, authorities said Tuesday.
+COLUMBIA, S.C.
+(AP) — Bullets have ripped into homes at least 96 times this year in the county that encompasses South Carolina’s capital — most involving rival gangs — and the latest episode left an off-duty sheriff’s deputy and his fiancee wounded even though they weren’t the intended targets, authorities said Tuesday.

 The drive-by shooting over the weekend at a suburban Columbia home struck Cpl.
 Terrance Crawford and his fiancee in the legs, said Richland County Sheriff Leon Lott at a news conference.